Letters of Recommendation, Policy

 Evaluation sheet for oral presentations in graduate seminars (can be modified)

-Grading criteria for oral exams (will be modified and can not be applied to every class)
+Grading criteria for oral exams (can be modified)

 Evaluation sheet for upper level in-class essay exams (example)